 Creating new rental housing and charging affordable rents is so that all Banffites have a comfortable, appropriate place to call home.

-The Vision of the Banff Community Housing Strategy:
+Banff Community Housing Strategy: